- Introduction

 Cleveland, Ohio 44114-1158

-Note: There must be at least $180 in controversy to request an ALJ hearing for requests filed on or after 1/1/2023.
-The amount in controversy for CY 2024 remains at $180.
+Note: There must be at least $180 in controversy to request an ALJ hearing for requests filed on or after 1/1/2024.
+This amount will increase to $190 for ALJ hearing requests filed on or after 1/1/2025.

 Medicare Appeals Council/Departmental Appeals Board Review